- Details of significant shareholders and ordinary shares in issue

 The Board led by the Chairman recognises its pivotal role in setting the cultural tone and approach for the whole Company.
 From a personal and corporate perspective the Board seeks to ensure strong ethical values are fully embedded and these are reflected in behaviour throughout the Company and in dealings with all stakeholders.

 QCA Principle 9 - Maintaining Governance

 The chairman is responsible for the effective running of the board of Directors.
 The board currently has six members, comprising the non-executive chairman, three executive and two non-executive Directors.
 The board believes that the composition and breadth of experience of the board are appropriate for the Company.
-The board meets at least 10 times throughout the year.
-Through its chairman and chief executive, in particular, the Company maintains regular contact with its shareholders to ensure that the board develops an understanding of the views of major shareholders about the Company.

 Matters reserved for the Board include but are not limited to the approval and monitoring of strategic business plans, the annual resource budget, rolling forecasts, major capital expenditure, treasury policies and overall financial performance.
 The Board delegates responsibility for the day-to-day operation of the business to the executive directors but they remain charged with the responsibility of consulting the board on all significant financial and operational matters.

 The two principal standing committees of the Board are the Audit and Remuneration Committees.
 The Company does not currently have a Nomination Committee.
 Certain responsibilities are delegated to the audit and remuneration committees which have written terms of reference defining their authorities, duties and membership.